awnumar/gravity/README.md

 `~ >> pocket`

+## Usage

+*Pocket* can be launched in one of four modes:

+### Help (`pocket help`)

+This mode outputs a basic help message outlining the different modes and arguments.
+This page should be consulted for further, more in-depth, usage information.

+### Add (`pocket add [-c N,r,p]`)

+The *add* mode is used to add new secrets to the store.

+You'll be prompted to enter a password and an identifier.
+Both of those things together are used to derive the encryption key that protects your secrets, so a strong identifier is recommended alongside a strong password.

+For the identifier, you should aim to use a phrase like `l33t encryption key for them thingz init` instead of something like 'encryption key' which could easily be guessed.
+There's also nothing stopping you from using random values for both fields, assuming that you can remember them.

+Speaking of not stopping you from doing things, you're also free to use different passwords for different entries.
+Aside from increasing security, this also has the side effect of allowing deniable encryption.
+Simply add a few legit-looking secrets with a decoy key and if you're ever forced to disclose your keys, just give up the decoys.
+The program adds its own decoys so you can claim that the other encrypted entries are just that: decoys.

+### Get (`pocket get [-c N,r,p]`)

+The *get* mode is used for retrieving secrets from the store.

+You'll be prompted to enter a password and an identifier.
+The program will then derive the secure identifier[s] and encryption key, and then retrieve, decrypt, and output the plaintext.

+### Forget (`pocket forget [-c N,r,p]`)

+The *forget* mode is used for removing secrets from the store.

+You'll just need to enter the identifier for the entry and *pocket* will derive the secure identifier, locate the entry, and remove it from the store.

+You won't be asked for a confirmation, so when you run forget, make sure that you mean it.

 ## Credits

 - [@Alipha](https://github.com/alipha/) - Thought of the idea of how we'd link data together across multiple entries.